damianStrojek/damianStrojek/README.md

 👮 I work as a Penetration Tester at [TestArmy].

-🔭 I used to be Top600 worldwide and Top20 in Poland on TryHackMe!
+🎃 I proudly hold several certifications, including eJPT, AZ-900, SC-900, CompTIA Security+, OSCP, and OSED.

-🌱 I am currently working on my Master's thesis in the field of Artificial Intelligence and Machine Learning.
+🌱 I'm currently working on my Master’s thesis in the field of Artificial Intelligence and Machine Learning.

-🌱 The topic of my engineering thesis was [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
-Another big project I have been working on recently is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).
+🥅 I'm in the process of obtaining the OSEP (Offensive Security Experienced Penetration Tester) certification.

-📚 In technical high school, I co-authored [several books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
-They were published mostly in polish, but recently some of them were translated to english.
+🔭 I was previously ranked in the Top 600 worldwide and Top 20 in Poland on [TryHackMe]!
+In my free time, I also engage in challenges on [HTB].

-🥅 Currently in the process of obtaining OSEP (Offensive Security Experienced Penetration Tester).
+🌱 My engineering thesis focused on the [*design and implementation of a didactic environment for web application security testing*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
+One of my more recent projects is an [application for monitoring the performance of a computing cluster](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).

-🎃 Proud owner of eJPT, AZ-900, SC-900, CompTIA Security+, OSCP, and OSED.
+📚 During technical high school, I co-authored [several textbooks for students in computer science-related fields](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
+While most were originally published in Polish, some have recently been translated into English.

-⚡ Facts: I spent around 6000 hours in Counter Strike and I am an amateur powerlifter.
+⚡ Fun facts: I’ve spent around 6,000 hours playing Counter-Strike, and I’m also an amateur powerlifter.

 ## Connect with me: